 Okay, so we’ve all had days where we just want to lounge around and do as little work as possible.
 And yes—we’ll admit—sometimes that means not even bothering to change your clothing!
 Don’t think your clothes can’t do double duty.
 Of course, you can sleep in women's loungewear if you’re just having one of those extra-lazy days.
 There are no rules when it comes to what you should wear to bed, so if you just don’t want to put in the effort or you’re looking to double up on your clothing’s versatility, choose the perfect cozy tank top and lounge pants that you would be totally content sleeping in.
 Whatever you want to wear to bed is absolutely fine; just follow your intuition.

 Fall can be a tricky time to get great sleep.
 It’s too hot for the heater and too cool for the air conditioner.
 Sometimes vast temperature swings occur, and it can be tough to judge which bedding will work.
 But for all the things that make sleeping in the fall a challenge, there are benefits too.
 Moderate temperatures mean you can sleep with the windows open and let the cool, fresh air cascade over you at night.

-When it gets too chilly, just wrap an extra blanket around you for added warmth.
+When it gets too chilly, just wrap an extra blanket around you for added warmth, and wear a robe if you get out of bed.
 In addition, nights can still be pleasant, meaning you’ll still be able to relax outdoors before heading to bed.
 Also, the days are getting shorter, which means it feels easier to squeeze 8 hours of rest into a long night.
 Your body’s natural rhythm and your personal temperature preferences may even prefer gentle fall nights.

 No matter how you decide to dress for sleep, always choose clothing that’s breathable, comfortable, and lets you snuggle up like a bug in a rug.
 Keeping a variety of sleepwear for fall lets you dress for the weather and get the most out of your nighttime ritual.